CZ-NIC/knot-resolver/doc/upgrading.rst

 * DoH served with http module :ref:`DNS-over-HTTP (DoH) <mod-http-doh>` will be marked as legacy and won't receive any more bugfixes.
 A more reliable and scalable DoH module will be available instead.
 The new DoH module will only support HTTP/2 over TLS.
-* New releases since Octomer 2020 will contain changes for `DNS Flag Day 2020 <https://dnsflagday.net/2020/>`_.
+* New releases since October 2020 will contain changes for `DNS Flag Day 2020 <https://dnsflagday.net/2020/>`_.
 Please double-check your firewall, it has to allow DNS traffic on UDP and also TCP port 53.